Milo Manheim

 Milo Jacob Manheim (born March 6, 2001) is an American actor.
-He is best known for his starring role as Zed in the Disney television film franchise Zombies.
+He is best known for his starring role as Zed in the Disney Channel film franchise Zombies and as Joseph in the 2023 Christmas musical, Journey to Bethlehem.
 In 2018, he finished in second place on season 27 of Dancing with the Stars.
 Manheim currently stars in the Paramount+ original School Spirits.
+Manheim was announced to be playing Flynn Rider in Walt Disney Pictures' upcoming live-action adaptation of Tangled, joining Teagan Croft in the lead cast.

 Early life

 Manheim was born and raised in Venice, Los Angeles, in California.
 He is the son of actress Camryn Manheim and former model Jeffrey Brezovar.

 Career

-Manheim's acting career began at the age of six, in a local after-school program in Culver City.
+Manheim's acting career began at a local after-school program in Culver City.
 Since 2008, he starred in 20 different musicals with Liza Monjauze Productions.
-In 2009, he appeared in a three-line guest appearance on the CBS television series Ghost Whisperer alongside his mother.
 In 2017, he won "Outstanding Performance in a Leading Role" at the 2017 New York Musical Theatre Festival for his role in the musical "Generation Me".